pogobanane/hosthog/README.md

 > Go through the described steps to obtain an API key and enable the Sheets API for your account:
 >
 > https://developers.google.com/workspace/guides/create-project

+Or is it badly suited?

+There are google service accounts however that can be created in your google cloud project -> IAM -> Service-accounts.
+These can be used for bot login.

+That gives you a credentials.json that the official libraries know how to use https://developers.google.com/sheets/api/quickstart/python

+And then use it with https://crates.io/crates/google-authz